-Welcome to our Ten Book Challenge where our favorite authors share their “Book-It List”—a book bucket list with 10 of their most beloved and memorable reads—from the books with their favorite covers and best opening lines, to the reads they gift and the bookstores they frequent.
+Welcome to our Ten Book Challenge where our favorite authors share some of their most beloved and memorable reads—from the books with their favorite covers and best opening lines, to the reads they gift and the bookstores they frequent.
 This is a peek into your favorite authors’ perfect bowl of literary comfort food.
 We hope you discover something delicious!

 Author Rektok Ross’ fall YA thriller, Ski Weekend, is named a best book of Fall by Cosmopolitan, Yahoo!Life, She Knows, BookTrib, Women.com, and more.
 Imagine The Breakfast Club meets Alive, a gritty, gripping survival thriller about six teens stranded in the mountains who are forced to make impossible choices about who will live and who will die.